race-engineering-center/rec-user-manual/docs/analyzer/laps.md

     "Remove" laps will only unload them from analysis but won't delete actual files from disk.

 Analyzer automatically assigns a name to all sessions, drivers, stints, and laps.
 You can change the name of any session, driver, stint, or lap for further customization.
-Right mouse click on any item in the lap tree, select "Change name", enter a new name and hit "OK".
+Right mouse click on a corresponding item in the lap tree, select "Rename", enter a new name and hit "OK".
 Empty names are not allowed.

-To reset a lap name to a default, right mouse click on any item in the lap tree and select "Reset name".
+To reset a lap name to a default, right mouse click on a corresponding item in the lap tree and select "Reset name".

 ![Analyzer rename lap](img/analyzer_rename_lap.gif "Analyzer rename lap")